-Squamous cell carcinoma: More than 90% of cancers that occur in the oral cavity and oropharynx are squamous cell carcinoma.
+Squamous cell carcinoma: More than 90 percent of cancers that occur in the oral cavity and oropharynx are squamous cell carcinoma.
 Normally, the throat and mouth are lined with so-called squamous cells, which are flat and arranged in a scale-like way.
 Squamous cell carcinoma means that some squamous cells are abnormal.

 Minor salivary gland carcinomas: This category includes several kinds of oral cancer that can develop on the minor salivary glands, which are found throughout the lining of the mouth and throat.
 These types include adenoid cystic carcinoma, mucoepidermoid carcinoma, and polymorphous low-grade adenocarcinoma.

 Lymphomas: Oral cancers that develop in lymph tissue, which is part of the immune system, are known as lymphomas.
 The tonsils and base of the tongue both contain lymphoid tissue.
 See our pages on Hodgkin lymphoma and non-Hodgkin lymphoma for cancer information related to lymphomas in the oral cavity.